 Sir John Eliot Gardiner

-As a regular guest of the world’s leading symphony orchestras, Gardiner conducts repertoire from the 17th to the 20th centuries.
-Gardiner has also conducted opera productions: at the Royal Opera House, Covent Garden, at the Vienna State Opera and at Teatro alla Scala, Milan.
-From 1983 to 1988 he was artistic director of Opéra de Lyon, where he founded its new orchestra.
+Gardiner is a regular guest of the world’s leading symphony orchestras, including the London Symphony Orchestra, Symphonieorchester des Bayerischen Rundfunks, Royal Concertgebouw Orchestra and Gewandhausorchester Leipzig, conducting repertoire from the 16th to the 20th centuries.
+He has also conducted opera productions at the Royal Opera House, Covent Garden, the Wiener Staatsoper and the Teatro alla Scala in Milan.
+From 1983 to 1988 he was Artistic Director of the Opéra de Lyon, where he founded its new orchestra.

 His broad repertoire is illustrated by his extensive catalogue of award-winning recordings with the Monteverdi ensembles and other leading orchestras on both major labels and his own Soli Deo Gloria label.
 He holds two Grammy awards and has received more Gramophone Awards than any other living artist.